Bruno Mars: Awards and achievements

-Mars has received a number of awards and honors, including 16 Grammy Awards, 14 American Music Awards, 4 Brit Awards, 14 Soul Train Music Awards, and 8 Guinness World Records.
-He was on Time magazine's 100 list in 2011 and in 2014 topped Forbes 30 Under 30 list.
+Mars has received a number of awards and honors, including 16 Grammy Awards, 14 American Music Awards, 5 Brit Awards, 14 Soul Train Music Awards, and 10 Guinness World Records.

 At the 2018 Grammys, Mars was the second recipient of Record and Song of the Year with two songs from the same album.
 At the 2022 Grammys, he was the second three-time Record of the Year recipient.
 As of 2025, Mars holds the record for most nominations as a male artist for Record (eight) and Song of the Year (seven).
 In 2013, Billboard ranked him sixth on its list of Hot 100 Songwriters and in 2019 he was number 41 on the list of greatest all-time artists.
-In 2025, he made the list of Bilboards Top Songwriters of the 21st Century on the Hot 100 placed at number 10.
+In 2025, he made the list of Billboards Top Songwriters of the 21st Century on the Hot 100 placed at number 10.
 Mars's former songwriting and record-production team, the Smeezingtons, received several accolades, including best songwriters of 2010 by Music Week.
+Time magazine included him on their annual Time 100 list in 2011.

 "Just The Way You Are" spent 20 weeks (the longest debut) on the Adult Contemporary chart in the U.S. "When I Was Your Man" was the country's second number-one song with only piano and vocals.
 Mars is the first male artist to place two titles as a lead act in the U.S. top 10 simultaneously.
-He has nine number-one singles in the U.S. In 2018, he matched Beyonce and Mariah Carey as the only artists with three top-five singles in the U.S. from their first three studio albums.
-He was the first solo male artist with eleven number-ones in the U.S. Mainstream Top 40 chart.
+He has ten number-one singles in the U.S. In 2018, he matched Beyonce and Mariah Carey as the only artists with three top-five singles in the U.S. from their first three studio albums.
 Mars, Sheeran and Jewel are the only artists with two songs to spend at least half a year in the U.S. top 10.
-In 2019, Mars was one of the few artists spending at least 241 weeks in the U.S. Billboard Hot 100 top 10.
-He spent 39 weeks atop the Billboard Hot 100.
-Mars had his eleventh number-one on the Digital Song Sales chart, its ninth-best total.
-He is the only artist to spend 30 weeks at number one on the Global 200.
+In 2025, he was the first artist to spend 30 weeks at number one on the Billboard Global 200.
+He occupied both the number one and two on the Global 200 year-end list of 2025.
+Mars also became the fourth act in the US topping Billboard Hot 100 Year-End lists twice.
+In 2026, Mars became one of the artists with most number-one hits on Digital Song Sales.
+He is among the artists with most weeks at number one on the Billboard Hot 100.
+Mars was the first solo male artist with thirteen number-ones in the Pop Airplay chart.
+The singer and Carey as the only artists with four albums that have each produced at least two Radio Songs number ones.